 In order to comply with copyright law it is important to understand copyright and the two important exemptions that have been put in place in order to balance the rights of copyright holders with the needs of higher education.
 The Fair Use Exemption checklist (see below) and the Teach Act together will help you to determine if a work can be used without infringement.
 It is very important that after determining your fair use, that you print and save this checklist for your own records.
 Also, the Public Domain is a great source for finding works that are no longer under copyright, see the links below.

-- Fair Use Checklist (fillable PDF - completion required for Course Reserves & Course Pack forms)
+- Fair Use Checklist (PDF) Completion required for Course Reserves & Course Pack forms.

-- Stanford Fair Use (Standford Copyright and Fair Use)
+- Stanford University Libraries - Copyright and Fair Use

 - Fair Use Evaluator